gvwilson/thirdbit/src/fiction/cherne/index.md

 times as loud.
 Its sculptors, painters, and gardeners are leading a brilliant revival in the arts.

-Ensworth's capital is Ensworth (population sixty thousand), but its major port is Fidditch (forty-five thousand).
+Loghan's capital is Loghan (population sixty thousand), but its major port is Fidditch (forty-five thousand).
 Across the river lies its Seyfertois twin, Fideche, which is only slightly smaller.
 Seyferte's other major cities are Verudin, Yvesse, and Seyferte-in-Seyferte (which, with almost two hundred